ava-labs/teleporter/contracts/src/teleporter/registry/README.md

 #### Unpausing Teleporter version interactions

-As with pausing, dapps can unpause Teleporter interactions by calling `TeleporterRegistryApp.unpauseTeleporterAddress`.
+As with pausing, dApps can unpause Teleporter interactions by calling `TeleporterRegistryApp.unpauseTeleporterAddress`.
 This unpause function allows receiving Teleporter message from the unpaused Teleporter address, and also enables the sending of messages through the unpaused Teleporter address in `_getTeleporterMessenger()`.
 Unpausing is also only allowed by addresses with the dApp's upgrade access.

 Note that receiving Teleporter messages is still governed by the `minTeleporterVersion` check, so even if a Teleporter address is unpaused, the dApp will not receive messages from the unpaused Teleporter address if the Teleporter version is less than `minTeleporterVersion`.